socraticDevBlog/eng_blog/src/pages/posts/029-vocabulary_zoomer.md

 > "Is it because the witness expresses himself so badly?
 There is another explanation.
 It's not because, uneasy, he poorly expresses himself that you don't understand him; it is because you won't understand him that he expresses himself so poorly."
 > <cite>-- Elie Wiesel, foreword to "Night"(1960)</cite>

+- __yeet__: "Yeet is an exclamation of excitement, approval, surprise, or all-around energy, often as issued when doing a dance move or throwing something."

 - ___zoomer___: "Refers to members of Generation Z and is a play on the term "Boomer," which refers to members of the Baby Boomer generation.
 The term Zoomer is also in reference to the fast-paced upbringings members of Generation Z are characterized to have due to the fast advances in technology and culture that has been happening around them as a result of the interconnectivity of the American and Global populations because of the ubiquity of internet-connected smart phones and social media."